 - Graduates of colleges of osteopathic medicine in the United States accredited by the American Osteopathic Association (AOA)

-- Graduate of medical schools outside the United States and Canada who meet one of the following qualifications:
+- Graduates of medical schools outside the United States and Canada who meet the following

 - Graduates of medical schools outside the U.S. who have completed a Fifth Pathway program provided by an LCME accredited medical school